marymlucas/marymlucas.github.io/_pages/about.md

     - Awarded the 2007 Anthony Z. Vircadi Award for Excellence in Clinical Obstetrical Nursing

 - December 2000:
-  - Received the Master of Philosophy in Physics from Moi University, [Chepkoilel Campus](https://www.uoeld.ac.ke/){:target="_blank"}, Kenya.
+  - Received the Master of Philosophy in Physics from Moi University, Kenya.